Mithu2706/float-chat/README.txt

-🌊 FloatChat - AI Conversational Interface for ARGO Data FloatChat is a web-based, AI-powered conversational interface designed to make exploring complex ARGO oceanographic data simple and intuitive.
-Users can ask questions in natural language (e.g., "show temperature profiles for floats in the Indian Ocean") and receive interactive maps and graphs in response.
+🌊 FloatChat - AI Conversational Interface for ARGO Data This project is the MVP implementation of FloatChat, an AI-powered conversational interface designed to democratize access to complex ARGO oceanographic data.
+It allows users to query oceanographic data using natural language and receive answers in the form of text, interactive maps, and various charts.

-This application fetches data in real-time and uses a powerful Large Language Model from Perplexity AI to understand user queries, eliminating the need for technical expertise in data analysis.
+This version uses Google's Gemini AI for natural language understanding and loads data directly from local .nc (NetCDF) files.

 ✨ Features
-Natural Language Queries: Ask complex questions in plain English.

-AI-Powered: Utilizes Perplexity AI (llama-3-sonar-large-32k-online) for state-of-the-art language understanding.

-Real-Time Data: Fetches the latest ARGO float index and profile data directly from the official repository.

-Interactive Visualizations: Generates dynamic world maps and depth-profile graphs using Plotly.js.

-No API Key Needed (Optional): Can be configured to run in a rule-based mode without an AI provider.

-Lightweight Frontend: Built with standard HTML, CSS, and JavaScript for maximum compatibility and speed.

-Efficient Backend: Uses FastAPI with an intelligent caching mechanism to ensure fast response times after the initial data load.

-🛠️ Tech Stack
-Backend:

-Python

-FastAPI (for the web server)

-LangChain (for interacting with the AI model)

-Perplexity AI (as the language model provider)

-Pandas & Xarray (for data manipulation)

-Frontend:

-HTML5

-CSS3

-Vanilla JavaScript

-Plotly.js (for charting)

-🚀 Getting Started
-Follow these instructions to set up and run the FloatChat application on your local machine.

-1. Prerequisites
-Python 3.9+

-Perplexity AI API Key (Required for the AI-powered version)

-Sign up and generate a key at Perplexity Labs.

-2. Backend Setup
-Clone the Repository:

-git clone <your-repository-url>
-cd <repository-folder>/backend

-Create an Environment File:

-In the backend directory, create a file named .env.

-Add your Perplexity API key to this file:

-PERPLEXITY_API_KEY="pplx-YourSecretAPIKeyHere"

-Install Python Dependencies:

-pip install "fastapi[all]" uvicorn python-dotenv httpx pandas xarray netcdf4 h5netcdf langchain langchain-perplexity

-Run the Backend Server:
+Conversational AI: Ask questions in plain English (e.g., "show me the temperature for float 13857").

+Local Data Processing: Reads ARGO .nc files directly from your computer for fast and offline access.

+Intelligent Visualization: The AI determines the best way to display your data.

+Text-Based Answers: For direct questions like "what is the average salinity?".

+Interactive Maps: For location-based queries like "where are the floats?".

+Profile Plots: For depth-based data like "plot temperature vs pressure".

+Time-Series Graphs: For time-based queries like "show temperature over time for float 13857".

+Toggleable Views: Switch between different visualizations (Map, Profile Plot, Time-Series) for the same query result.

+🛠️ Tech Stack & Setup
+Backend
+Language: Python 3.9+

+Framework: FastAPI

+AI/ML: LangChain, Google Gemini

+Data Libraries: Pandas, Xarray, NetCDF4

+Frontend
+Technology: HTML, CSS, JavaScript

+Visualization: Plotly.js

+Setup Steps
+Clone the Repository & Set Up Folders:

+Create a main project folder (e.g., FloatChat_WebApp).

+Inside it, create two folders: backend and frontend.

+Inside backend, create an empty folder named data.

+Place Your Data:

+Copy all of your ARGO .nc files into the backend/data/ folder.

+Backend Dependencies & API Key:

+Open a terminal in the backend directory.

+Create a file named .env and add your Google API key:

+GOOGLE_API_KEY="Your-Google-AI-Studio-API-Key"

+Install the required Python packages:

+pip install "fastapi[all]" uvicorn python-dotenv httpx xarray netcdf4 h5netcdf langchain langchain-google-genai

+Frontend Setup:

+Save the index.html file into the frontend folder.

+Run the Application:

+Terminal 1 (Backend): Navigate to the backend folder and run the server.

 uvicorn main:app --reload

-The backend will start, download the ARGO index file (this might take a minute on the first run), and then be ready at http://localhost:8000.
-Keep this terminal running.
+The server will start, scan your data folder, and become ready at http://localhost:8000.

-3. Frontend Setup
-Save the Frontend File:

-Navigate to the frontend directory.

-Ensure you have the index.html file saved there.

-Open in Browser:

-Simply open the index.html file directly in your web browser (e.g., by right-clicking and selecting "Open with Chrome").
+Terminal 2 (Frontend): You don't need a separate server.
+Simply open the frontend/index.html file in your web browser.

-The application is now running!
-You can start typing queries into the chat interface.

 💬 Example Queries
-Here are some examples of what you can ask FloatChat:

-hi

-locate 5 floats position
+Simple Greeting: hello

+Text-Based Query: what is the average temperature for float 13857?

-show me floats in the indian ocean
+Map Query: show me the locations of all floats

+Profile Plot Query: plot the salinity profile for float 13857

-show temperature and salinity for float 1901345
+Time-Series Query: show the temperature history for float 13857 over time

-can you find the position of floats in the atlantic?